Last updated on September 22nd, 2023 at 07:33 am

 Throwing the Thumber the Right Way

-There are certain situations in a disc golf game where you feel stuck, and there’s no way out unless you know a throwing technique called the thumber.
-I should say that this throwing technique is one of the most reliable and accurate shots you can ever throw in the game.
+In some disc golf situations, you may feel trapped with no apparent solution, unless you’re familiar with a technique called the thumber.
+This throw is among the game’s most reliable and accurate shots.
 There are four factors that you can do to achieve a perfect and precise thumber throw.
 Please check on the list below:

 The Proper Grip

 When throwing the thumber, keep the grip simple.
 You can make a fist using your throwing hand and hold it tightly.
-The next step is to hold the disc in a vertical position while placing the face plat away from the thumb towards the other four fingers.
-Then, place the disc in-between your thumb and your index finger with the thumb pad inside the rim and the top of the disc touching the thumb side of the index finger.
+Hold the disc vertically with the faceplate facing away from the thumb and towards the other four fingers.
+Then, position it between your thumb and index finger, with the thumb pad inside the rim and the top of the disc touching the thumb side of the index finger.
 Always keep the grip tightly as it will rip out of the hand when thrown into the air.

 The Correct Arm Motion